 4. Take a Training

 No matter how many blog posts you’ve read, sometimes you just need to talk to somebody who can help you connect the dots between what you are learning.
 Attending a Tableau training or data visualization workshop can help you take your skills a significant step forward in a short amount of time.
 Tableau training comes in many shapes and sizes, and as with the community tip above, you should choose your Tableau training based on what you are hoping to get out of the software at this point in your development.

 If you are in need of in-person training, you can attend a one-day training at Tableau’s annual customer conference, a group training conducted by Tableau, an on-site training conducted by Tableau, or an on-site training conducted by a third-party trainer.
-I have attended a group training conducted by Tableau during my second year using Tableau, and a condensed “analyst” training at a Tableau conference in my third year using Tableau.
-I can personally attest to the value that attending an in-person training provides.
+We have attended a group training conducted by Tableau, and a condensed “analyst” training at a Tableau conference.
+We can personally attest to the value that attending an in-person training provides.

 If you are interested in the storytelling aspects of data visualization and need training exercises customized with your own data, please take a look at our own Tableau Training offering.